alviser/warden/README.md

 ```
 apxs -i -a -c mod_warden.c
 ```

-after compiling pay attention to the config files for apache, as warden.load seems to be rewritten after each compiler run. you can the restart apache
+you can then restart apache and Warden will be active.